anthonylangsworth/FCMS/README.md

 # Fleet Carrier Management System (FCMS) Plug-in

+Fleet Carrier Management System (FCMS) is an EDMC plug-in that automatically reports fleet carrier jumps to https://fleetcarrier.space.
+This provides publically visible view of fleet carrier movements, including publishing back to a squadron Discord.

 This is based off the Fuel Rats EDMC plug-in, given my inability to find their git repo.
 I am not the original author.
 I merely added MSI installer support and decluttered the main window display.

 # Installation and Upgrade